Human microbiome analysis

 See how NGS can empower studies capable of surveying the genomes of entire microbial communities, including those of unculturable organisms.

 16S and Internal Transcribed Spacer (ITS) ribosomal RNA (rRNA) sequencing are common amplicon sequencing methods used to identify and compare bacteria or fungi present within a given sample.
 Next-generation sequencing (NGS)-based ITS and 16S rRNA gene sequencing are well-established methods for comparing sample phylogeny and taxonomy from complex microbiomes or environments that are difficult or impossible to study.
+These culture-free methods allow scientists to identify bacteria or fungi that may not be found using other methods.

 The prokaryotic 16S rRNA gene is approximately 1500 bp long, with nine variable regions interspersed between conserved regions.
 Variable regions of the 16S rRNA gene are frequently used for phylogenetic classification of genus or species in diverse microbial populations.1 The ITS1 region of the rRNA cistron is a commonly used DNA marker for identifying fungal species in complex microbiome samples.2